-Mali Conflict: Macron announces troops to leave after nine years
+Mali conflict: Macron announces troops to leave after nine years

 In a statement released on Thursday morning, countries involved in the French-led Tabuka Taskforce agreed to set out plans on how to remain in the region, notably Niger and the Gulf of Guinea countries, by June 2022.

-"In close coordination with the neighbouring states, they also expressed their desire to remain engaged in the region, in accordance with their respective constitutional procedures" the statement read.
+"In close coordination with the neighbouring states, they also expressed their desire to remain engaged in the region, in accordance with their respective constitutional procedures" the statement said.

 The decision will have major security implications for a number of countries involved in the mission.

-Ivory Coast's president Alassane Ouattara warned that the withdrawal of the forces created "a vacuum" which would increase the burden on regional governments.
+Ivory Coast President Alassane Ouattara warned that the withdrawal of the forces created "a vacuum" that would increase the burden on regional governments.

 "We will be obliged to increase our defence forces and increase the protection of our borders," Mr Ouattara said.